Penetration-free Solid-Fluid Interaction on Shells and Rods

 \subsection{Three-Dimensional Examples}

-\subsubsection{Fluid-Shell Interaction}
+\subsubsection{Fluid-shell interaction.}

-In this set of examples, we focus on the interactions between liquids and codimension-1 thin shells.
-We simulate liquids on different scales, ranging from droplets to tanks, with varying surface tension strengths.
-Additionally, we incorporate shells with complex geometries and extreme stiffness.
-These examples feature significant deformations on solids, complex topology changes in fluids, and delicate interfacial contacts.
-They serve as compelling evidence of the robustness and versatility of our method.
+In this set of examples, we demonstrate interactions between liquids and codimension-1 thin shells across multiple scales, surface tensions, and shell stiffnesses.
+The scenarios involve large solid deformations, complex fluid topology changes, and delicate interfacial contact, showcasing the robustness and versatility of our method.

-\textbf{Unit test.} The goal of this experiment is to observe the detailed processes of a liquid colliding with a simple geometry.
-In Figure \ref{fig:drop_on_band}, we observe a droplet falling onto a thin elastic band.
-The first row depicts a low surface tension drop bypassing the band, undergoing three stages.
-Initially, the bottom of the drop deforms upon contact, then reconnects underneath the band, creating an elliptical void at the center.
-Eventually, gravity pulls the droplet apart, leaving a small portion of liquid resting on the band.
-In the second row, a high surface tension droplet undergoes similar topology changes but ends up suspending on top instead of falling down.
-Notably, in both cases, there are no interpenetration observed.
+\textbf{Basic scenario test.} This experiment examines a droplet colliding with a thin elastic band (Figure~\ref{fig:drop_on_band}).
+A low surface tension droplet deforms, reconnects beneath the band forming an elliptical void, and eventually breaks under gravity, leaving a small residue on the band.
+In contrast, a high surface tension droplet undergoes similar topological changes but remains suspended above.
+No interpenetration is observed in either case.